PavloVasylchenko/vasylchenko.me/content/about.md

 draft: false
 ---

-I am Engineering Manager with 14 years of experience in software engineering.
+I am Team Lead / Engineering Manager with 15 years of experience in software engineering.

 Most of all I like to gain new knowledge, set goals and overcome challenges.